raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     D-->F
 </div>

 Any node that is the head of a linked list identifies the beginning of a linked list.
-And thus, the following seven well-formed linked lists appear in the above diagram:
+And thus, the following seven well-formed linked lists appear in the above graph:

 <div class="mermaid">
   graph LR